 Batteries die.
 Rain or water droplets can make the dot bloom.
 The glass can fog up, especially when moving from an air-conditioned automobile to a hot and humid environment.
 Dots that adjust automatically may not be bright enough to see if you’re in a dark area sighting in on a bright area.
 You can get the whole thing coated in mud.

 The same way wearing a condom can prevent yet another trip to the STD clinic or making even more child support payments, an ounce of protection is worth a pound of cure.
 Swapping your batteries at regular intervals means you’re less likely to pick up a dead dot.
 Applying Rain-X or another form of water repellent mitigates many of your aqua issues.
 Having a holster that protects the dot from the environment will aid in keeping it clear of debris while crawling around–I think you see what I’m getting at.

 But even with a great RDS, installed by the most reputable manufacturer, and with all of the preventative steps taken, you can still find yourself with a dead or obstructed dot.
 So what do you do?
 You have a lot of options actually, though some setups will have more options than others.

 Guillotine Method: Use the top of your RDS to chop off the head of your target.
-It isn’t going to be the most precise shot, but at defensive ranges, it should get you in the zone.
+This method will not allow for great precision but should be more than adequate at defensive ranges.

 Shoulder Framing: Square the edges of your RDS with the target.
 Very similar to the Guillotine method.
 Also not incredibly accurate, and best if you’re square to what you’re shooting.